-In addition to encrypting data at rest, Apple devices help prevent apps from accessing a user's personal information without permission.
+In addition to encrypting data at rest, Apple devices help prevent apps from accessing a user's personal information without permission using various techniques including Data Vault.
 In Settings in iOS, iPadOS, or System Preferences in macOS, users can see which apps they have permitted to access certain information, as well as grant or revoke any future access.
 Access is enforced in the following: